 When you go to Iceland, there are a couple spots that nearly every tourist visits…the Blue Lagoon and the Golden Circle.
 Yes, there are better, hotter, less expensive hot springs to visit, but the Blue Lagoon is the luxurious, touristy option that has become wildly popular.
 The convenience of locker rooms, a restaurant, a swim-up bar, alcoholic slushies, and silica mud masks doesn’t hurt either.

-When I visited Iceland, I could not wait to discover the wonders of the Blue Lagoon!
+When I visited Iceland for 4 days, I could not wait to discover the wonders of the Blue Lagoon!
 There were just a few things I wish I knew in advance, which brings me to this post…explore some of the key things to know before visiting the Blue Lagoon in Iceland.
 These tips should prepare you to enjoy your experience and level set expectations on your time at the Blue Lagoon.

 In any case, if you’re going to Iceland, I’d recommend taking a trip to the Blue Lagoon.
 Read on for an inclusive guide of everything you need to know – the post covers topics ranging from a packing list to how to not ruin your hair to the restaurant options.

 How do I Get to the Blue Lagoon?

 The Blue Lagoon of Iceland is located in a lava field near a little town called Grindavík.
 It is about 45 minutes by car from Iceland’s capital, Reykjavik, and about 20 minutes from Iceland’s Keflavík Airport.

 Make sure you arrive well in advance of your entrance time to give yourself some time to explore the lava fields – I felt like I was on the surface of the moon!
 Please excuse my appearance in the photo below – it was very early morning and I had just stepped off a flight from Florida!